Parinirvana

-In some Mahāyāna scriptures, notably the Mahāyāna Mahāparinirvāṇa Sūtra, parinirvāṇa is described as the realm of the eternal true Self of the Buddha.
+In some Mahāyāna scriptures, notably the Mahāyāna Mahāparinirvāṇa Sūtra, parinirvāṇa is described as the realm of the eternal true Self of the Tathāgata.

-In the Buddha in art, the event is represented by a reclining Buddha figure, often surrounded by disciples.
+In Buddhist art, the event is represented by a reclining Buddha figure, often surrounded by disciples.

 Final nirvana at death

 In the Buddhist view, when ordinary people die, each person's unresolved karma passes on to a new birth; and thus, the karmic inheritance is reborn in one of the Six Paths of samsara.
 However, when a person attains nirvana, they are liberated from karmic rebirth.
 When such a person dies, it is the end of the cycle of rebirth.
 Contemporary scholar Rupert Gethin explains:

 Eventually, 'the remainder of life' will be exhausted and, like all beings, such a person must die.
 But unlike other beings, who have not experienced 'nirvāṇa', he or she will not be reborn into some new life, the physical and mental constituents of being will not come together in some new existence, there will be no new being or person.
 Instead of being reborn, the person 'parinirvāṇa-s', meaning in this context that the five aggregates of physical and mental phenomena that constitute a being cease to occur.
 This is the condition of 'nirvāṇa without remainder [of life]' (nir-upadhiśeṣa-nirvāṇa/an-up ādisesa-nibbāna): nirvāṇa that comes from ending the occurrence of the aggregates (skandha/khandha) of physical and mental phenomena that constitute a being; or, for short, khandha-parinibbāna.
 Modern Buddhist usage tends to restrict 'nirvāṇa' to the awakening experience and reserve 'parinirvāṇa' for the death experience.